 If you don't exactly meet the requirements that the company has listed on the job description, schedule an appointment to discuss your situation with one of our career consultants.
 Such a situation might be: a company is seeking candidates with a bachelor's degree in a specific major and you have a master's or you have a minor in the major being sought or you feel you are qualified for some other reason.
 We may be able to add your name to the schedule if an interview slot is available.

 Yes!
 Read through our Tips for Job Seekers section.
 Once you know the basics, one of the best ways to prepare is, quite simply, practice.
 Our career consultants provide excellent opportunities for mock interviews and can provide very specific, targeted feedback for your interviewing needs.
-We can also videotape your interview for you to review.
 Schedule an appointment online.
 No time to schedule an appointment?
 Check out our amazing resource Big Interview under MyCareer.
 Big Interview uses AI to help you practice your interviewing techniques and offers you feedback.

 If you need to cancel an interview, you must do so at least one business day prior to the interview.
-Contact both Post-Graduate Planning and Experiential Education and the recruiter if you need to cancel.
+Contact both the Career Center at firstname.lastname@example.org and the recruiter if you need to cancel.
 Explain the situation to the recruiter and ask that they grant you another interview opportunity.
-If you miss a scheduled interview that was not canceled, your eligibility to participate in On-Campus Interviews will be revoked AND you must see a staff member from Post-Graduate Planning and Experiential Education for additional instructions.
+If you miss a scheduled interview that was not canceled, your eligibility to participate in On-Campus Interviews will be revoked AND you must see a staff member from the Career Center or additional instructions.

 - You will receive an e-mail from this office requiring you to send a letter/e-mail of apology to the recruiter within two days and a copy of the letter to this office.